-(1) "One claim program" or "OCP" means the bureau's voluntary rate program which offers a private employer or a public employer taxing district employer the opportunity to mitigate the impact of a significant claim that would be coming into the employer's experience for the first time from the green year.
+(1) "One claim program" or "OCP" means the bureau's voluntary rate program which offers a private employer or a public employer taxing district employer the opportunity to mitigate the impact of a significant claim that will enter the employer's experience for the first time.

-(2) "Program eligibility period" means the four policy years in which an employer has a significant claim in its experience period.
+(2) "Program eligibility period" means the four or five policy years in which an employer has a significant claim in its experience period.

 (3) "Significant claim" means a claim whose total value or maximum claim value, whichever is lower, will be greater than the employer's total limited losses (TLL) as defined in rule 4123-17-03 of the Administrative Code.
 For employers whose expected losses fall below the minimum expected loss provided in appendix A to rule 4123-17-05.1 of the Administrative Code, a TLL of seven hundred dollars shall be used.

 (B) Application and withdrawal processes.

 (1) An employer may withdraw from the OCP under this rule at any time.
-An employer that withdraws from the OCP after receiving a discount will return to its own individual experience rating for that payroll period.
+An employer that withdraws from the OCP after receiving a discount will return to its own individual experience rating for that policy year.

 (C) Eligibility requirements.

-At the time of an employer's application for the OCP, the employer must be enrolled in the group experience rating program.
+At the time of an employer's initial application for the OCP, the employer must be enrolled in the group experience rating program.
 At the time of initial application and each renewal application, the employer shall meet the following program requirements:

-(2) The employer shall not have cumulative lapses in workers' compensation coverage in excess of forty days within the twelve months preceding the application deadline beginning with the July 1, 2011 policy year or any time thereafter while participating in the OCP.
+(3) The employer must not have cumulative lapses in workers' compensation coverage in excess of forty days within the prior twelve months.

 (D) General program requirements.